Danicelit/OmniCards/README.md

 The app relies on **Google Firebase** as a backend, enabling real-time synchronization across devices, secure user authentication, and a scalable database.
 The frontend is intentionally kept "lightweight" (Vanilla JS & Tailwind CSS) to ensure maximum performance and easy maintainability.

 ### The MVP (Minimum Viable Product)
-The current MVP is almost fully functional and includes the following definitions:
+The current MVP is fully functional regarding core learning features:
 1.  **Multi-User Support:** Each user has their own protected data environment (Google Login).
 2.  **Template System:** Support for various card types:
     * *Standard:* Front/Back.
     * *Chinese:* Automatic Pinyin conversion (tone numbers to accents).
     * *Math:* Rendering of LaTeX formulas via KaTeX.
-3.  **Learning Algorithm:** A simple Spaced Repetition System that queries cards more or less frequently based on learning success (Levels 0-4).
+3.  **Learning Algorithm:** A simple Spaced Repetition System that queries cards more or less frequently based on learning success.
 4.  **Community Sharing:** The ability to publish own decks and import decks from other users.
-When the most urgent bugs are fixed, the MVP is fully functional.

 ---